Central Valley (California): Hydrography

-Engineering
+River engineering

 Sierra Nevada runoff provides one of California's largest water resources.
 The Sacramento River is the second largest river to empty into the Pacific from the contiguous United States, behind only the Columbia River and greater than the Colorado River.
 Combined with the fertile and expansive area of the Central Valley's floor, the Central Valley is ideal for agriculture.

 The Central Valley is one of the United States' most productive growing regions.
 This is made possible by engineering the watercourses to prevent flooding during the spring snowmelt and drying up in the summer and autumn.
 Many dams, including Shasta Dam, Oroville Dam, Folsom Dam, New Melones Dam, Don Pedro Dam, Hetch Hetchy Dam, Friant Dam, Pine Flat Dam and Isabella Dam, were constructed on the rivers, with many of them being part of the Central Valley Project.
 These dams impact physical, economic, cultural, and ecological resources: for example, enabling the development of its vast agricultural resources but leading to the loss of the Chinook salmon.

 Post-World War II demand for urban development, most notably the San Francisco Bay Area and the Los Angeles/Inland Empire/San Diego, required water resources.
 Moreover, agriculture in the southern Central Valley required far more water than was available locally.
 The Feather River in the Sacramento Valley was looked to as a water source, leading to the California State Water Project.
 This transports water to the southern San Joaquin Valley and urban areas south of the Tehachapi Mountains.

 Runoff from the Sacramento and San Joaquin Rivers is intercepted in the delta through a series of pumps that divert water into the California Aqueduct, which runs south along the length of the San Joaquin Valley.
 In parallel, pumps divert water into the Delta–Mendota Canal.
 The flow of the Sacramento River is further supplemented by a tunnel from the Trinity River (a tributary of the Klamath River, northwest of the Sacramento Valley) near Redding.
 Cities of the San Francisco Bay Area, also needing water, built aqueducts from the Mokelumne River and Tuolumne River that run east to west across the middle part of the Central Valley.